 DP System Plan Review and Approval

-For U.S. Flagged vessels, the DP System’s Plans and Documents should be approved by the U.S. Coast Guard’s Marine Safety Center (MSC) or an ACS/RO on behalf of the Coast Guard.
+For U.S. Flagged vessels, the DP System’s Plans and Documents should be approved by the U.S. Coast Guard’s Marine Safety Center (MSC) or an Authorized Classification Society (ACS)/Responsible Organization (RO) on behalf of the Coast Guard.
 Evidence of approval will be a copy of stamped Plans/Documents, and Reviewed/Approved Letter from the approving authority.
 There should also be records of the completed Proving Trials on board that should be stamped reviewed/approved.

 DP Documents that should be reviewed and approved are:

 The Marine Safety Center oversees plan review and other technical work performed by ACS/ROs for U.S. Flagged vessels and has published several guidance documents regarding the review and approval of plans for DP systems.
 Two of them that are commonly known and used are MSC’s MTN 02-11, CH-1 and PRG E2-24.

 Marine Safety Center MTN 02-11, CH-1